 Significance and Interpretation:

-Net profit (NP) ratio is a useful tool to measure the overall profitability of the business.
-A high ratio indicates the efficient management of the affairs of business.
+Net profit (NP) ratio can be a useful tool for measuring the overall profitability and operating performance of a commercial entity.
+A high ratio number indicates an efficient management of operational affairs of the entity and a low number might indicate otherwise.

-The use of net profit ratio in conjunction with the assets turnover ratio helps in ascertaining how profitably the assets have been used during the period.
+The use of net profit ratio in conjunction with assets turnover ratio helps in ascertaining how profitably the management has managed and used the entity’s assets during the period concerned.